root-project/root/docbook/users-guide/WritingGUI.md

 ![](pictures/03000212.png)

-To have the check button “Event Status” and to set it as selected we need to write:
+To have the check button "Event Status" and to set it as selected we need to write:

 ``` {.cpp}